Zhiwei2799/zhiweilin.github.io/_posts/2024-4-19-Basic-Ratemaking.md

    - If the company provides 300,000 quotes in a particular month and generates 60,000 new policies from those quotes, then the close ratio is 20% (= 60,000 / 300,000).

+## CHAPTER	2 RATING	MANUALS
+For most lines of business, the following information is necessary to calculate the premium for a given risk:
+- Rules
+- Rate pages (i.e., base rates, rating tables, and fees)
+- Rating algorithm
+- Underwriting guidelines
+Generally speaking, the first three items are found in a company’s rating manual, and the underwriting guidelines are maintained in a separate proprietary underwriting manual.
+### Rules
+- Typically contains qualitative information that is needed to understand and apply the quantitative rating algorithms
+- To be an aid in calculating premium
+### RATE PAGES
+- The rate pages generally contain the numerical inputs (e.g., base rates, rating tables, and fees) needed to calculate the premium
+- Base Risk
+  - A specific risk pre A specific risk pre--defined by the insurer – Represents a set of risk characteristics that are most common or target market.
+- Base Rate
+  - The rate applied to the base risk
+  - Not the average rate
+  - The rate for risks other than base risk is determined by modifying the base rate by a series of multipliers or addends or some unique mathematical expression.

+ ### Rating Algorithms
+ - describes in detail how to combine the various components in the rules and rate pages to calculate the overall premium charged for any risk that is not specifically pre-printed in a rate table.
+ - May include:
+    - The order in which rating variables should be considered
+    - Multiplicative or additive
+    - Maximum and minimum premium
+  ### Underwriting Guidelines
+ - Underwriting guidelines may be used to specify
+   – Decisions to accept, decline, or refer (to senior underwriter) risks – Company Placement
+   - Tier placement
+   – Schedule rating credits/debits

+[HOMEOWNERS RATING MANUAL EXAMPLE](https://www.casact.org/sites/default/files/2021-03/5_Werner_Modlin.pdf) Check page 17 for homeowners rating manual example.

+## CHAPTER	3 RATEMAKING	DATA
+Data is used by actuaries for many purposes including ratemaking.
+- Internal Data
+  - Risk information including exposures, premiums, claim counts, and losses
+  - Accounting Information including Underwriting expense, ULAE
+- Risk Data
+   - Policy Database
+      - Policy Identifier
+      - Risk Identifier (one policy may have multiple risks, e.g. two cars, two locations of insured)
+      - Relevant Dates (original effective date, original expiration date, date of amendment)
+      - Premium
+      - Exposure
+      - Characteristic
+  - Claim Database
+    - Policy Identifier
+    - Risk Identifier
+    - Claim Identifier
+    - Claimant Identifier
+    - Event Identifier
+    - Relevant Loss Dates (Report data, data of loss payment, date of reserve change, data of claim status change)
+    - Claim Status (open, closed, reopen, reclosed)
+    - Paid Loss
+    - Case Reserve
+    - ALAE (ULAE is handled elsewhere)
+    - Salvage & Subrogation
+    - Type of Injury
+    - Cause of Loss
+- Accounting Information
+   - Underwriting Expenses
+      - Expenses incurred in the acquisition and servicing of the policies, including general expenses, other acquisition expenses, commissions and brokerage, taxes, licenses, and fees
+   - ULAE
+- Data Aggregation
+  - Calendar year
+     - Consider all premium and loss transactions that occur during the 12-month calendar year
+     - All premiums and exposures are fixed at the end of the CY
+     - CY data is available quickly once the CY ends
+     - Main disadvantage of CY is the mismatch in timing between premiums and losses.
+For example, premium earned during CY come from policies in force during that year, and losses may include payments and reserve changes on claims from policies issued years ago.
+  - Accident year
+     - Considers losses for accidents that have occurred during a 12-month period, regardless of the policy issued date
+     - Premium and exposure are defined as the same as CY aggregation
+     - Reported losses consist of loss payments made plus case reserves only for those claims that occurred during that year
+     - Reported losses can and often do change at the end of AY
+        - Additional Claims are reported and paid
+        - Reserves are changed
+     - Future development on those known losses needs to be estimated
+     - Better match of premium and losses than CY
+        - Losses on accidents occurring during the year are compared to premiums earned on policies during the same year
+ - Policy Year
+    - Considers all premium and loss transactions on policies that were effective during a 12-month period
+    - Premiums and exposures are not fixed until after the expiration date
+    - Reported losses for PY consist of payments made plus case reserves only for those claims covered by policies effective during the year
+    - Reported losses can and often do change at the end of AY
+      - Additional claims are reported and paid
+      - Reserves are changed
+    - Best Match between losses and premium
+       - Losses on policies effective during the year are compared with premiums earned on those same policies
+    - Data takes longer to develop than both CY and AY
+       - For a product with an annual policy term, premiums are not fully earned until 24 months after the start of the policy year.
+  - Report year
+    - Considers losses for accidents that are reported during a 12-month period, regardless of when the claim occurred
+    - Premium and exposures are defined as the same as CY aggregation
+    - Reported losses consist of loss payments made plus case reserves only for those claims that are reported during that year
+    - Reported losses can and often do change at the end of AY
+       - Additional claims are reported and paid
+       - Reserves are changed